MisterY/cashier-ledger-server-go/README.md

 Any future feature additions will not require changes in the server-side component.

 Ledger-cli must be in the path, executable from the current location.
-It is advised to have a `.ledgerrc` file in the current directory, to set up Ledger data sources.
+It is advised to have a `.ledgerrc` file in the current directory, to set up the Ledger data sources.

 For additional information, see related projects.

 # Development

-The app is developed in Go(lang) v1.19.
+The app is developed in Go(lang).

 To debug, simply Run & Debug from vscode.
 Or create a new configuration to attach to process "fresh".